Skip to content

 The function accepts one parameter:

-structure representing the semaphore resource.
-This pointer was returned by thegu_SemaphoreCreate
+• presource: A pointer to the G_RCB structure representing the semaphore resource.
+This pointer was returned by the gu_SemaphoreCreate function.

 Returns